GNOME/dasher/README.md

 GNU make (gmake) must be used if building gnome documentation.

+### macOS

-* Darwin / OS-X: The native UI in the macos directory is badly out of date and will almost definitely require considerable effort to build.
-We do not currently have the resources to maintain this port, but if you are interested in contributing then let us know (dasher@inf.phy.cam.ac.uk).
-The GTK2 front end should build on Darwin with minimal changes, and with a recent enough version of GTK will not require the X11 server.
+The native UI in the MacOSX directory builds in Xcode 11.3 and has been tested on macOS 10.14.

+The GTK2 front end should
+build on Darwin with minimal changes, and with a recent enough version of GTK will not require the X11 server.

 ## Installation Instructions